franzmohr/bvartools/README.md

 Sanderson, C., & Curtin, R. (2016).
 Armadillo: a template-based C++ library for linear algebra. *Journal of Open Source Software, 1*(2), 26.
 <https://doi.org/10.21105/joss.00026>

-1.  `RcppArmadillo` is the `Rcpp` bridge to the open source ‘Armadillo’ library of Sanderson and Curtin (2016).